jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/pilots.rst

         | Third Skill: 7900 exp
         | Available Skills: Duel, Switch and Speed

 Second best Long in the game.
-Also doubles as Short because free talent slots and you want to level up further after maxing Long exp. :ref:`Frederick <front_mission_pilot_frederick_lancaster>` level Short though.
+Also doubles as Short because free skill slots and you want to level up further after maxing Long exp. :ref:`Frederick <front_mission_pilot_frederick_lancaster>` level Short though.
 Can't learn melee skills.
 And somehow an average tank, don't be afraid to close in。

 Somehow can learn all Short skills.
-Can be converted to Short and even skip Guide to take a Duel.
+Can be converted to Short and even skip Guide to take a Duel, as aiming has more benefit with other skills present.
 Joins after Mission 8.

 ------------------------------
 Gregorio Maias